About the Requirements

 How to Comply with the CSULB Immunization Requirements:

-Fall 2020: All new, incoming CSULB students are REQUIRED to provide proof of the vaccines listed below.
+All new, incoming Fall 2020 and Spring 2021 CSULB students are REQUIRED to provide proof of the vaccines listed below.
 Please upload your records to the Patient Portal, and complete the Tuberculosis Risk Screening.

 - Be prepared!
 Gather all of the information and documents you'll need to complete your requirements online.

 - Log in to the Patient Portal.
 You will have access to the patient portal by March 1, 2020.Note: the $150 enrollment deposit does not apply to Graduate students.

 - Upload images or PDF files of your immunization records or laboratory tests to show proof of immunity (titers).
 Please note that titers will only be accepted for MMR, Varicella, and Hepatitis B (if applicable) .If you have both an immunization and titer, please upload the immunization record only, not both the immunization and the titer.

 - Complete the Tuberculosis Risk Screening in the Patient Portal.